RedLanternTech/CISSPNotes/README.md

 Update April 2022:  I've also started attending the FRSecure study group/classes which so far has had great discussion.
 [Register Here](https://frsecure.com/cissp-mentor-program/)

+Update August 2022:  As of August 5th 2022, I have provisionally passed the CISSP exam.
+These notes played a big part in it.
+Hopefully the can help others.

 Sites and Videos I like:

 [Why You Will Pass the CISSP](https://youtu.be/v2Y6Zog8h2A)